iifl-logo

 Statutory Auditors:

-The Statutory Auditors M/s.
-Subbachar & Srinivasan, Chartered Accountants were appointed as Statutory Auditors for a term of five years commencing from the financial year 2021-22 who will retire at the conclusion of the Annual General Meeting to be held in the year 2026 and the shareholders have authorized the Board to fix the remuneration payable to the auditors from time to time.
+M/s.
+Subbachar & Srinivasan, Chartered Accountants were appointed as Statutory Auditors for a term of five years commencing from the financial year 2021-22 who will retire at the conclusion of the Annual General Meeting to be held in the year 2026.
+They have completed two consecutive term of 5 years and not eligible to continue as statutory auditors of the Company for a further period.

 Cost Auditor: